How to integrate stripe php into joomla

 └── stripe

-This XML file tells Joomla how to install the plugin and what files it uses.
-Create a file called payment.xml in the yourpluginname/ folder.
-The manifest includes plugin metadata and configuration fields for the Stripe Secret Key and Publishable Key.
+The manifest is an XML file that tells Joomla how to install the plugin, what files it includes, and what configuration parameters it exposes.
+Create a file called payment.xml in your yourpluginname/ folder.
+At minimum the manifest should declare the plugin type, group, version, and author metadata, and define form fields for the Stripe Secret Key and Publishable Key so they can be stored securely in Joomla's plugin parameters rather than hard-coded in PHP.

-• The processStripePayment() function initializes Stripe, creates a PaymentIntent, and returns the clientSecret needed to complete the payment on the frontend.
+• The processStripePayment() function initialises Stripe with your secret key, creates a PaymentIntent (or a Checkout Session if you prefer Stripe's hosted UI), and returns the clientSecret needed to complete the payment on the frontend.

 Joomla Custom HTML Module (Screenshot)